CERT/CC

 --copy-input=PATH

-Copy all binary input to the specified file or named pipe.
-PATH can be stdout to print flows to the standard output as long as the --output-path switch has been used to redirect rwaddrcount's ASCII output.
+Copy all binary SiLK Flow records read as input to the specified file or named pipe.
+PATH may be stdout or - to write flows to the standard output as long as the --output-path switch is specified to redirect rwstats' textual output to a different location.

 --output-path=PATH